Bohm's approach to quantum mechanics: Alternative theory or practical picture?: The general ``picture''

-This section would be incomplete without a mention to the experiments with classical vibrating fluids performed by Yves Couder and Immanuel Fort\cite{couder:Nature:2005,couder:PRL:2006,couder:JFluidMech:2006,couder:PNAS:2010} at the Universit\'e Paris Diderot, and John Bush\cite{bush:PNAS:2010,bush:PRE:2013,bush:ARFM:2015} at the MIT, which show a nice classical counterpart of the behavior devised by de Broglie with respect to quantum systems through his pilot-wave theory: a fluid droplet bounces and generates a self-sustained wave that, at the same time, guides the motion of the droplet.\footnote{For an illustration of this type of motion, the interested reader can find animations of these experiments at: https://www.youtube.com/watch?v=W9yWv5dqSKk https://www.youtube.com/watch?v=nmC0ygr08tE}
+This section would be incomplete without a mention to the experiments with classical vibrating fluids performed by Yves Couder and Immanuel Fort \cite{couder:Nature:2005,couder:PRL:2006,couder:JFluidMech:2006,couder:PNAS:2010} at the Universit\'e Paris Diderot, and John Bush \cite{bush:PNAS:2010,bush:PRE:2013,bush:ARFM:2015} at the MIT, which show a nice classical counterpart of the behavior devised by de Broglie with respect to quantum systems through his pilot-wave theory: a fluid droplet bounces and generates a self-sustained wave that, at the same time, guides the motion of the droplet \cite{note5}.
+Based on these experiments and de Broglie's former double-solution program, Thomas Durt has recently proposed \cite{durt:EPL:2016} a model to explain them that assumes the existence of a nonlinear self-focusing gravitational-like potential that prevents the particle from undergoing spreading (it is kept as a peaked soliton).